 - One of the biggest cons of using the apps, however, is that this can cause more anxiety and obsessive behavior in women who are trying to conceive.

 - Not becoming pregnant after trying during the “optimal time” can also give way to stress, making it more difficult for the woman to become pregnant.

 - These applications will not be able to tell if a fertility problem is present, since only a healthcare provider is able to diagnose these issues.

 - The application is not always going to be 100% accurate, because every woman has a different body.
 This means that ovulation may or may not be occurring when the app says so due to other health issues.
 There are many other factors that come into play when it comes to getting pregnant.

 For women less than 35 years old who have been trying to conceive for over one year, and women older than 35 years old who have been trying for six months, a professional fertility check may be the best option for getting 100% accurate information.
 Fertility tracking applications are great for convenient access and tracking of your ovulation cycle, but should not replace a visit to a fertility specialist when necessary.
-Contact Reproductive Specialists of New York today for more information.
-We have offices conveniently located in Brooklyn, Mineola, Stony Brook, and West Islip, NY.
+Contact NYU Langone Reproductive Specialists of New York today for more information.
+We have offices conveniently located in Brooklyn, and Mineola.